SarthakYadav/fsd50k-pytorch/README.md

 More information on FSD50K can be found in the [paper](https://arxiv.org/pdf/2010.00475.pdf) and the [dataset page](http://doi.org/10.5281/zenodo.4060432).

 ## Keypoints
-* Complete recipe for training `VGG-like` and `ResNet18` baselines as given in the FSD50K paper.
+* Objective is to provide a quick starting point for training `VGG-like`,`ResNet-18`, `CRNN` and `DenseNet-121` baselines as given in the FSD50K paper.
 * Includes preprocessing steps following the paper's experimentation protocol, including patching methodology (*Section 5.B*)
 * Support for both spectrograms and melspectrogram features (just change "feature" under "audio_config" in cfg file)
 * *melspectrogram* setting has the *exact* parameters as given in the paper, *spectrogram* can be configured